 Welcome, My name is Capt.
-Gavet Tuttle and I’m going to give you all the information you need to have a successful fishing charter in the Miami and Fort Lauderdale area.
-It’s important to note that I am a life long native to the South Florida area.
+Gavet Tuttle and I’m going to give you all the information you need to have a successful fishing charter in the Miami, Fort Lauderdale and South Florida area.
+It’s important to note that I am a life long native to the Miami/South Florida area.
 I started fishing here when I was 5 years old.
 My older brothers had me sneaking on golf courses, catching 50 plus bass a day in stocked ponds by the time I was six.

 Fortunately, I was never taken out by an errand tee shot.
-But, this is where the passion was ignited at an early age.
-By the time I was 8, my older brothers had me spending my entire summer at local piers.
+But, this is where the passion for fishing was ignited at an early age.
+By the time I was 8, my older brothers had me spending my entire summer at local piers in Miami catching fish.
 That is when saltwater fishing was introduced to me.
 Compared to bass fishing, I was amazed at the strength, size, and variety of saltwater fish.
 I’ve seen many changes since my childhood, but one thing has not.
-I’m just as passionate about the sport today, as I was thirty years ago.
+I’m just as passionate about fishing today, as I was thirty years ago.

-If you are seriously committed to finding the right guide, and having a successful fishing charter, please take the time and read through the whole website.
+If you are seriously committed to finding the right fishing guide in the Miami area, and having a successful fishing charter, please take the time and read through the whole website and review my services.

 Full Time licensed and insured fishing guide

 Often times, with one cast of my net we can have over 300 bait fish.
 Those same bait fish in Fort Lauderdale would cost 25 dollars per dozen.
-What most boats in Lauderdale do is pass that cost on to you.
-“Live bait is included on all of my trips” No extra charge at all.
+What most boats in Fort Lauderdale do is pass that cost on to you.
+“Live bait is included on all of my fishing trips.”
+No extra charge at all.

 Do we have to fish with live bait?
 Absolutely not, I have caught just about everything that swims down here on artificial baits and lures.
 However, usually I have a short period of time to produce respectable results.
-Typically it’s easier to produce with live bait over artificial, but with the right anglers artificials can be just as effective.
+Typically it’s easier to catch fish with live bait over artificial, but with the right anglers artificials can be just as effective.
 Something important to note, I can match my style of fishing to any particular clients skill level.
-If you’ve been coming to florida for the last 20 years and have caught most of our game fish.
+If you’ve been coming to Florida for the last 20 years and have caught most of our game fish.
 I can adjust to your skill level and still make it a challenge for you.
-If you have never fished, I can teach you in minutes how to have a successful day.
-If you have a wife or children that may be uncomfortable around a guide, I’m extremely patient and very efficient at teaching anyone willing to listen.
+If you have never been fishing before, I can teach you in minutes how to have a successful day.
+If you have a wife or children that may be uncomfortable around a fishing guide, I’m extremely patient and very efficient at teaching anyone willing to listen.